aregtech/areg-sdk/examples/14_pubtraffic/ReadMe.md

 - **Service Interface:** Utilize the Service Interface document and code generator to automate **Object Remote Procedure Call (Object RPC)** message creation and dispatching, enhancing efficiency and simplifying communication between host and remote target.
 - **Custom Event Handling**: Demonstrates the handling of custom events within a multithreaded system, triggered by user commands such as `start`, `stop`, and `quit`.

-## Project Structure
+## Sub-Projects

 1. **14_generated**:
-   - This project is a library of code, generated from the [SimpleTrafficLight.siml](./res/SimpleTrafficLight.siml) Service Interface document.
+   - Contains codes, generated from the [SimpleTrafficLight.siml](./res/SimpleTrafficLight.siml) Service Interface document.
 The generated code automates **Object RPC** message creation and communication, enabling efficient interaction between service providers and consumers.

 2. **[14_pubclient](./pubclient/)**:
    - A service consumer application that dynamically creates models during runtime.
 Multiple instances of this client can be launched, with each instance subscribing to different data sets via commands like `sn` (for nominal *South-North* direction data) or `ew` (for nominal *East-West* direction data).